JensPLarsen/ChromeExtension-GoogleDocsUtil/README.md

 # WARNING: MAY NO LONGER WORK AFTER JULY 2021

-The Google Docs team have recently announced they will change how they render Google Docs.
+The Google Workspace team have recently announced they will change how they render Google Docs.

 "... migrating the underlying technical implementation of Docs from the current HTML-based rendering approach to a canvas-based approach to improve performance and improve consistency in how content appears across different platforms" - https://workspaceupdates.googleblog.com/2021/05/Google-Docs-Canvas-Based-Rendering-Update.html